svx/edx-documentation/en_us/install_operations/source/ecommerce/test_ecommerce.rst

        cd ~/edx-platform
        ./manage.py lms set_superuser staff --settings=devstack

 #.
-Start LMS.
+Start the LMS.

    .. code:: sh

        cd ~/edx-platform
        paver devstack lms

 #.
-Navigate to the `Oauth2 Clients section`_ of `Django adminstration`_, at
+Navigate to the Oauth2 Clients section of Django administration console
-   http://localhost:8000/admin/oauth2/client/.
-Login using th staff account designated in step 5.
+   (e.g. http://localhost:8000/admin/oauth2/client/).
+Sign in using the
+   superuser account you created earlier.

    Verify that an OAuth2 client with the following attributes exists.
 If one does not already exist, :ref:`create a new one <Create Register Client>`.